shanesturrock/bioit/docs/Applications.md

 Users can now go to <https://localhost> and they should see the login prompt.

+## Other useful tools

+Remote desktop via RDP client (good for Windows users) can be enabled by installing xrdp:

+    sudo yum -y install xrdp
+    sudo systemctl enable xrdp
+    sudo systemctl start xrdp
+    sudo firewall-cmd --permanent --add-port=3389/tcp
+    sudo firewall-cmd --reload

+For a user to connect they need to create the `.Xclients` file in their home directory:

+    echo "mate-session" > ~/.Xclients

+Then they can connect to the server using the default port an RDP client expects.

 ## List of applications and instructions on building them

 * [abyss](abyss.md)